Kriti2885/Leetcode/README.md

 # Leetcode
 LeetCode questions:
-Includes my implementation of leet code questions in Python3.
+Includes my implementation of soultions to leet code questions in Python3.